google/copybara/docs/reference.md

 Parameter | Description
 --------- | -----------
-materialize_outside_symlinks | `boolean`<br><p>By default folder.origin will refuse any symlink in the migration folder that is an absolute symlink or that refers to a file outside of the folder.
+materialize_outside_symlinks | `bool`<br><p>By default folder.origin will refuse any symlink in the migration folder that is an absolute symlink or that refers to a file outside of the folder.
 If this flag is set, it will materialize those symlinks as regular files in the checkout directory.</p>